 South False Creek Things to Do

 Science World at TELUS World of Science is located at the Eastern end of False Creek.
-The museum features an extensive array of interactive exhibits, galleries and displays targeted at kids of all ages.
+It’s one of the top museums in Vancouver and features an extensive array of interactive exhibits, galleries and displays targeted at kids of all ages.

 Science World is one of Vancouver’s most popular attractions and a great way to kill a rainy day or break up a day spent exploring the Seawall.